-Redfin Penguin Tetra (Thayeria sp) Fish Species Profile & Care Guide
+Redfin Penguin Tetra (Thayeria sp)

 The Red Fin Penguin Tetra is a newly discovered member of the Penguin Tetra family.
 Tetras are peaceful fish, so they do not do well with boisterous or larger tankmates.
 Therefore, keeping them with other South American fish would be best.

 |Scientific Name||Thayeria sp|

 |Lifespan||3 - 5 years|

 |PH||5.5 - 8.0|

 22.8 - 27.8℃

 In the home aquarium, the Redfin Penguin Tetra will readily accept most good quality dried foods such as granules, flakes and sinking pellets.
 These modern food products have been developed to provide all adequate nutrition to maintain your fish's health and dietary requirements.

 Providing additional foodstuffs such as live, frozen, and freeze-dried meals such as bloodworm, daphnia, and tubifex once or twice a week will provide additional benefits to your fish's health and well-being but is not a must for this fish.

 It should be noted that bloodworms should only be given as an occasional treat and should not be used as the staple diet as they are difficult for fish to digest and can potentially cause blockages.